tsherif/space-shooter.c/ARCHITECTURE.md

 #### Sprite

 A `Sprites_Sprite` struct ([sprites.h](./src/game/sprites.h)) represents a single sprite sheet, and contains data about dimensions, number of panels, panel dimensions, etc. It also contains the handle of the OpenGL texture used by the sprite sheet.
-This data is used by the renderer layer for drawing and the game layer for positioning/collision logic.
+This data is used by the rendering layer for drawing and the game layer for positioning/collision logic.

 #### Renderer_List

-A `Renderer_List` struct ([renderer.h](./src/game/renderer.h)) represents all per-entity attribute data that will drawn with a particular sprite sheet, such as position and current sprite panel.
-Per-entity data is stored as statically allocated flat arrays to simplify uploading it to the GPU buffer data for instanced draw calls.
+A `Renderer_List` struct ([renderer.h](./src/game/renderer.h)) represents all per-entity attribute data that will be drawn with a particular sprite sheet, such as position and current sprite panel.
+Per-entity data is stored as statically allocated flat arrays to simplify uploading it to the GPU as buffer data for instanced draw calls.

 #### Entities_List